Foundation

 Residual Cyber Risk Explained

-Residual risk is what remains after safeguards and mitigation steps are applied.
-Residual cyber risk is the exposure that remains after controls, mitigation actions, and governance measures have been applied.
-It reflects the practical reality that organizations operate under uncertainty.
-No control environment is perfect, and not every scenario can be reduced to a comfortable level.
+Residual cyber risk is the exposure that remains after controls, mitigation steps, governance actions, and resilience measures have been applied.
+It reflects a basic reality of modern organizations: no control environment is perfect, no dependency map is complete forever, and not every cyber scenario can be reduced to a fully comfortable level.
+What matters is whether the remaining exposure is understood, governed, and treated honestly.

 Advertisement